postsharp/postsharp-emails/Markdown/CommonTasks/ct2.md

 }
 ```

-Not only is the code cleaner but it is immediately apparent to anyone reading it that the UserName property is actively required in the overall working of the application.
-That is something that cannot be inferred as quickly by looking at the first example.
+Not only is the code cleaner, but it's also immediately apparent that the UserName property is required for the application's operation.
+This isn't as quickly inferred from the first example.

-At compile time Metalama will add all the code that is necessary to ensure that the UserName property must be present.
+At compile time, Metalama will add all the necessary code to ensure that the UserName property must be present.

 ```c#
 using Metalama.Patterns.Contracts;